Documentation, Consumer Warnings, Labels, Testing

 TC <100/ml and SPC <20,000/ml for England and Wales

-Total Coliforms and Standard Plate Count are microbiological tests done at a local laboratory where milk samples are sent and Australia is well equipped to do the testing for RDM.
-Dairy scientists in Australia however, know a lot about dairy that come to the processing plant in big milk tankers where the milk from many farms were co-mingled.
-They know how raw milk produced for pasteurisation behaves and how to process and control it.
-Most dairy scientists in Australia know nothing about how regulated raw drinking milk from small dairies are produced or behave.
+Total Coliforms and Standard Plate Count are microbiological tests done at a local laboratory where milk samples are sent.
+Australia is well equipped to do the testing for raw drinking milk (RDM).
+Dairy scientists in Australia however, know a lot about dairy that come to the processing plant in big milk tankers, where the milk from many farms were co-mingled.
+They know how raw milk produced for pasteurisation behaves and how to to process and control it.
+Most dairy scientists in Australia know nothing about how regulated RDM from small dairies behave, or are produced.

 Pathogen testing in various systems

-The Raw Milk Institute recognises that the smaller the operation with a proper food safety plan in place, the less testing is required because there will be more intimate knowledge of the cows.
+The Raw Milk Institute recognises that the smaller the operation with a proper food safety plan in place, the less testing is required, because there will be more intimate knowledge of the cows.
 No pathogen testing however, is completely unacceptable.
 Pathogens are microbes that may be harmful to human health.
-Testing protects both consumers and farmers and helps build trust that farmers know what they are doing.
-Australia already has the laboratories to do the required pathogen testing for RDM.
-Mark McAfee from the Raw Milk Institute do not recommend on-farm pathogen testing because it is a very risky process that invites creation of pathogens from the lab itself.
+Testing protects both consumers and farmers, and helps build trust that farmers know what they are doing.
+Mark McAfee from the Raw Milk Institute do not recommend on-farm pathogen testing, because it is a very risky process that invites creation of pathogens from the lab itself.

 Testing for pathogens is important for raw drinking milk (RDM), however, raw cheesemaking works a little differently.
 The Pasteurian perspective of the last few decades that pathogenic microbes make us ill, therefore the best route to safety is to annihilate the entire microbial community, is not holding up to the latest science.
 Bronwen Percival from Neil's Yard Dairy in the UK is a cheese expert.
-During a recent visit to Melbourne, she predicted that the testing regime of the future would focus on determining if the cheese has large amounts of beneficial microbes, instead of testing primarily for pathogens.
-She reasons that when cheese contains vast quantities of beneficial microbes, they crowd out potential pathogens—cheese science and experience shows this to be true.
+During a recent visit to Melbourne, she predicted that the testing regime of the future for raw cheese, would focus on determining if the cheese has large amounts of beneficial microbes, instead of testing primarily for pathogens.
+She reasons that when cheese contains, and are surrounded by vast quantities of beneficial microbes, they crowd out potential pathogens—cheese science and experience shows this to be true.
 Bronwen and partner Francis Percival have written a great book called Reinventing the Wheel: Milk, Microbes and the Fight for Real Cheese.

 Coliform testing in various systems

-Let's take a brief look how three different industries view coliforms at the moment and why they are so divided, conflicted and even confused...
+Let's take a brief look how three different industries view coliforms at the moment, and why they are so very divided, conflicted and even confused...
+It is essential to understand why the different parties involved have different perspectives, and why they are valid for each…

-1. Raw cheese: There is increasing frustration for raw cheesemakers who are required to test for coliforms.
-The milk comes from small dairies with quality control in place.
-The requirement for strict coliforms testing in some parts of the world, is because some see it as an essential food safety measure, when research now show it is not.
-It harms and prevents cottage food industries from taking off and flourishing.
+1. Raw cheese: There is increasing frustration for raw cheesemakers who are required to conform to too strict coliform counts.
+The milk comes from small dairies with high quality control in place.
+The requirement for strict coliform testing in some parts of the world, is because some see it as an essential food safety measure, when research now show it is not.
+This practice harms and prevents cottage food industries from taking off and flourishing.
 Evidence is stacking up that the testing for coliforms, in raw cheesemaking, are a poor predictive behaviour value in identifying food safety concerns.
 Evidence is mounting that there is no correlation between generic E.coli counts and the pathogenic E.coli.
-See point 45 & 46 of this assessment, and also this paper from Cornell University.
+See point 45 & 46 of this U.K. microbial assessment, and also this paper from Cornell University.
 Cheesemakers say that the beneficial e.coli are responsible for the superior flavour and even increased food safety of the raw milk cheese.
-They say that putting strict limitations on the amount of coliforms raw milk for the production of raw milk cheese may have is insane, more here.
+They say that putting these strict limitations on the amount of coliforms raw milk for the production of raw milk cheese are allowed to have is insane, more here.

 2. Raw drinking milk: In the production of RDM however, the testing for colifoms can be a useful measuring tool for the dairy farmer, but arguably not an essential food safety one.
 RDM with a very low coliform count can have a shelf life of up to three weeks if handled properly.
-It is also not too difficult for experienced raw dairies or micro-dairies to achieve a not-detectible coliform count.
-Those who know the tricks of the trade can achieve it frequently.
+It is also not too difficult for experienced raw dairies, or micro-dairies, to achieve a not-detectible coliform count.
+Those who know the tricks of the trade can achieve it frequently, and do.
+See this article for more.
 Coliform counts in RDM have a direct correlation to shelf life; the higher the counts, the shorter the shelf life.
-Higher counts means there are more microbes present that will culture or sour the milk more rapidly.
+Higher counts means there are more microbes present, which will culture or sour the milk more rapidly.
+The benefit of coliform testing for the farmer is as follows: consumers will choose to buy the milk from the farmer who can produce the longest shelf life.
+Another benefit is that sudden high spikes in coliform counts, can also inform the farmer that something is going wrong in his production process, and needs immediate investigation and troubleshooting.
+The idea is to achieve consistent low coliform counts for a successful business.
+When raw milk businesses have achieved this, life is plain sailing.

 Many in the raw dairy industry say that RDM and raw milk cheese are two very different products.
-This is easy to understand if you consider the following: in the production of RDM we want to prevent the microbes from multiplying because consumers don't want RDM with curds or sour milk; they want a milk with a long shelf life.
-That is why care is taken to bring the temperature of the milk down to about 4'C soon after it has left the udder, and to maintain it during transportation and storage.
-However, with raw cheese production, we want the beneficial microbes indigenous to the farm to multiply under the right conditions and culture the milk until it forms a curd.
+This is true.
+This is easy to understand if you consider the following: in the production of RDM we want to produce very high quality raw milk, with a low coliform count, and prevent the microbes from multiplying because consumers don't want milk with a sour taste or worse, milk that turns to curds quickly.
+Consumers want a milk with a long shelf life.
+That is why care is taken to bring the temperature of the milk down to about 4'C soon after it has left the udder, and to maintain that during transportation and storage.
+However, with raw cheese production, we want to harvest a high quality raw milk, preferably soon after it has left the udder.
+The beneficial microbes in the milk, indigenous to the farm, then participates in the process of multiplying under the right conditions and culturing the milk until it forms a curd.

 Understanding the function and behaviour of raw milk